facebookresearch/embody-3d/README.md

     The default is set to 600 frames (20 seconds).

 >[!Tip]
-> If you immediately get a No such file or directory, you are likely not passing in the correct annotation label or your file strucutre is wrong.
+> If you immediately get a No such file or directory, you are likely not passing in the correct annotation label or your file structure is wrong.
 > make sure your data path points to one of the categories e.g. acting/ emotions/

 >[!Note]